-This module consists of 2 tabs:
+This module consists of 3 tabs:

-- Administrators: allows creating administrators by granting administration privileges to users using one of the following authentication methods: LDAP RADIUS, KERBEROS or SSL. - Admin account: allows defining the authentication password of the administrator account by exporting the public or private key.
+- Administrators: allows creating administrators by granting administration privileges to users using one of the following authentication methods: LDAP RADIUS, KERBEROS or SSL. - Admin account: allows defining the authentication password of the administrator account by exporting the public or private key. - Ticket management : administrators with the privilege to manage access to private data can create tickets for temporary access to such data.